zalbiraw/traefikprovider/cmd/preview/README.md

 # Traefik Provider Preview Environment

-This directory contains Docker resources for testing the traefik-provider with multiple Traefik instances.
+This directory contains Docker resources for testing the traefikprovider with multiple Traefik instances.

 ## Quick Start